mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ```

 However, we do not remove any fields from the original document.
 Instead, we append new transformation fields to the document.
 OK.
 One last example.
 By combining *$project* with *$addFields*, we remove the annoyance of explicitly needing to remove or retain fields.
+In this example, with *$project*, we are selecting the fields that we wish to retain, and in *$addFields*, we are performing our transformation on those pre-selected fields.

+There is no need to go one by one and remove or retain fields while performing our transformations.
+This is a style choice and can prevent having to repeatedly specify which fields to retain in larger pipelines when performing many various calculations.
+Let's see it in action.
+As we can see, we will retain the specified fields and perform the specified transformation.

 ```javascript
 // combining ``$project`` with ``$addFields``